-- 4.5.1 The Chair provides visionary strategic non-executive leadership to the Trust taking the lead in the effective functioning of the trust board with a vital role in setting the highest expectations for professional standards of governance. - 4.5.2 It is the Chair's responsibility to give the trust board clear leadership and direction, keeping it focused on its core functions. - 4.5.3 A sounding board for the CEO the Chair provides support as well as challenge.
-This includes working collaboratively with the CEO to engage with the Regional Schools Commissioner, the DfE and local authorities.
+- 4.5.1 The Chair provides visionary strategic non-executive leadership to the Trust taking the lead in the effective functioning of the Board of Trustees with a vital role in setting the highest expectations for professional standards of governance. - 4.5.2 It is the Chair's responsibility to give the Board of Trustees clear leadership and direction, keeping it focused on its core functions. - 4.5.3 A sounding board for the CEO, the Chair provides support as well as challenge.
+This includes working collaboratively with the CEO to engage with the Regional Schools Director, the DfE and local authorities.